emollient/NumberCrunchersClone/README.md

 is to consume all and only the grids containing information satisfying a specific

-criterion (determined by the mode of play) while also avoiding the deadly "Troggle"
+criterion (determined by the mode of play) while also avoiding the deadly dinosaur

 monsters which roamed the grid.